Meet this 27-year old CPA from North America who quit her job to Study, Work & Live Abroad (Europe)

 I had immense pressure from my parents who wanted me to open my own accounting firm one day.
 It was totally something I DID NOT want to do.
 I felt quite suffocated with all these demands made by my parents.

 Finally, in 2014, I decided that enough was enough.
 I could no longer continue the same routine.
 So what next?

 That year (2014) I quit my job and traveled the world for a few months with a friend who was also sick and tired of her job – I guess it’s a very trendy “millennial” thing to do.
 Anyhow, we traveled through North America, Europe, and Asia.

-And after traveling for a few short months I ended up back in Canada!
+And after traveling for a few short months I ended up back home!

-Finding another job in Canada only to quit again
+Finding another job in America only to quit again

-After returning to Canada, my parents didn’t let me live it down.
+After returning home, my parents didn’t let me live it down.

 They kept talking about the months of salary that I forewent in order to “play and have fun.”
 They kept telling me to find a job ASAP.

 I knew finding a job after quitting the first time would be no issue at all with my level of experience and my CPA background.
-Thankfully, I was able to find a job within 2 months of returning to Canada.
+Thankfully, I was able to find a job within 2 months of returning home.

 So to all of you, if you want to take a break for a few months or maybe a year Go Ahead.
 Taking an off for a year or so to travel and explore or even to learn will not hurt your career much.